ietf-teep/architecture/draft-ietf-teep-architecture.md

 ~~~~
 {: #notionalarch2 title="Notional Architecture of TEEP with multiple TEEs"}

-In the diagram above, TEEP Broker 1 controls interactions with the TA's in TEE-1,
+In the diagram above, TEEP Broker 1 controls interactions with the TAs in TEE-1,
-and TEEP Broker 2 controls interactions with the TA's in TEE-2.
+and TEEP Broker 2 controls interactions with the TAs in TEE-2.
 This presents some
 challenges for a TAM in completely managing the device, since a TAM may not
 interact with all the TEEP Brokers on a particular platform.
 In addition, since
-TEE's may be physically separated, with wholly different resources, there may be no
+TEEs may be physically separated, with wholly different resources, there may be no
 need for TEEP Brokers to share information on installed TAs or resource usage.
 However, the architecture guarantees that the TAM will receive all the relevant
 information from the TEEP Broker to which it communicates.